Schedule Data Import [Video]

 • If a step is flagged in red during the import process, a re-import of corrected schedule data is required

-• After all errors have been resolved in the scheduling package, and you have re-imported the data with no issues, you may proceed to merge the schedule data files
+• After all errors have been resolved in the scheduling package, and you have re-imported the data with no errors, you may proceed to merge the schedule data files

-• After the schedule data has been imported and merged into the working schedule, the service level definitions can be reviewed in DataPoint.
+• After the schedule data has been imported and merged into the working schedule, service level definitions may be included with the import process, and can be reviewed in DataPoint.

 • Log into ETMS > Operations Suite > DataPoint Card